-The Career Switcher Alternative Route to Licensure program is designed to enable individuals from various occupational and life experiences to become middle school and high school classroom teachers. our Virginia Department of Education (VDOE) approved Career Switcher Program provides initial licensure in the Commonwealth of Virginia in addition to 24 graduate level credits that can be counted toward the completion of a Master's Degree in Education.
+The Career Switcher Alternative Route to Licensure program is designed to enable individuals from various occupational and life experiences to make a career switch to teaching and become a middle school or high school teacher.
+Our Virginia Department of Education (VDOE) approved Career Switcher Program provides initial licensure in the Commonwealth of Virginia in addition to 24 graduate-level credits that can be counted toward the completion of a Master's Degree in Education.

 Curriculum: View Course Sequence & Descriptions